Rahul8160/WhisperHub/README.md

 bash
 Copy code

 # Start the server (from the server directory)

-cd ../api
+cd ../server
-npm run dev
+npm start

 # Start the client (from the client directory)

 cd ../client
-npm run dev
+npm start
 Access the application:

 Open your browser and go to http://localhost:5173 to use WhisperHub.